JohannesDeml/UnityWebGL-LoadingTest/README.md

 ## Notes

 * The server is configured to support wasm streaming and brotli compression, see [.htaccess 2020](./Configuration/2020/.htaccess)  [.htaccess 2019](./Configuration/2019/.htaccess)
-* In order to get rid of the warning on iOS it is removed in a post process build step ([File](./Assets/Scripts/Editor/RemoveMobileSupportWarningWebBuild.cs))
+* In order to get rid of the warning on android/iOS it is removed in a post process build step ([File](./Assets/Scripts/Editor/RemoveMobileSupportWarningWebBuild.cs))
-* You might need to reload the page on iOS when running the first time
+* You might need to reload the page on android/iOS when running the first time
 * This is a very small example.
 When building larger WebGL applications, you might run into problems with memory or compile errors.
 I recommend to build from the start and very often, to catch the changes that create those problems.
 * If you want to have the smallest file size possible, take a look at [Project Tiny](https://forum.unity.com/forums/project-tiny.151/) or web-specific libraries like [Three.js](https://threejs.org/).
 * URP adds additional 2.5 MB file size compared to the builtin render pipeline.